 Iran’s UNESCO World Heritage reaches to 21

-UNESCO inscribed Lut Desert on the World Heritage List during their 40th session in Istanbul.
+UNESCO inscribed the Lut Desert on the World Heritage List during their 40th session in Istanbul.
 The mysterious beauty and universally unique characteristics of Lut make this desert a valuable legacy for the entire world.

 One of the phenomena in Lut is its Kaluts.
-These tall strange looking sand formations that are shaped by centuries of water and soil erosion create spectacular scenery in desert giving a real sense of isolation.
+These tall strange looking sand formations that are shaped by centuries of water and soil erosion create spectacular scenery in the desert giving a real sense of isolation.